Two people look at an aluminium jelly fish sculpture and an abstract wire sculpture on the beach at sunset

 Tactile Tours

-Bjoern Rainer-Adamson, Success?, 2023, recycled aluminium, steel, objects.People with disability, including those who are blind or vision impaired, along with their friends and family, were invited to attend a Tactile Tour of the Castaways Sculpture Awards where they could touch and interact with selected artworks.
-Tours were conducted by DADAA.
+Bjoern Rainer-Adamson, Success?, 2023, recycled aluminium, steel, objects.People with disability, including those who are blind or vision impaired, along with their friends and family, are invited to attend a Tactile Tour of the Castaways Sculpture Awards where they can touch and interact with selected artworks.
+Tours are conducted by DADAAopens in a new windowopens in a new window.

 • 10.15am – 11.15am